-Uruguay is not only liberal and forward thinking but it also has one of the best and most accessible residency programs in the world.
-It even comes with a five year foreign-sourced income tax exemption.
-In this article I explain how to apply.
+Uruguay is not only a liberal and forward thinking country but it also has one of the best and most accessible residency programs in South America, that comes with a number of tax benefits.This guide covers Uruguay’s residency program as well as how taxation and banking works.

-Uruguay, officially the Eastern Republic of Uruguay, is located in South America and is sandwiched between Brazil and Argentina.
+Uruguay, officially the Eastern Republic of Uruguay, is located in South America, sandwiched between Brazil and Argentina.
 It has been inhabited by Europeans for hundreds of years, most of whom came from Spain and Italy.
 It enjoys a temperate climate with an annual average of 17C and little rainfall.
 Most of the country is flat which is both a blessing in that it allows for highly productive farming and a curse in that it is rather boring.
-That being said, Uruguay boast some of the best beaches in the region.
+With that being said, Uruguay boast some of the best beaches in the region, including a some with surfing waves.
 The currency is the Peso (UYU) and the timezone is GMT-3, ideal for those doing business with Europe and the Americas.
 In recent years, the country has experienced rapid growth and now ranks first in the region in democracy, lack of corruption and eGov services.
 It also ranks highly in press freedom and economic equality.

 Uruguay is one of the most welcoming countries in the world, in fact, residency applications are very rarely denied.
-All that is needed to qualify is a steady source of income, a clean criminal record and your physical presence in the country while the application is being processed (half of the 6 to 12 months).
-Your source of steady income can be from employment, dividends, a pension, rental income etc. You can also mix multiple income sources, for example: a pension + a regular dividend income.
-There is no set minimum but over 1500$US / month is recommended.
+All you need to qualify is a steady source of income, a clean criminal record and to be in the country while your application is being processed.
+Your source of steady income can be from employment, dividends, a pension, rental income etc (it will be verified by a escribano, the Uruguay equivalent to a paralegal).
+You can mix multiple income sources, for example: a pension + a regular dividends income.
+There is no set minimum but 1500$US / month or more is recommended.